th-we/deskflow-wiki/Build-Guide.md

 We suggest using [VS Code](https://code.visualstudio.com/) with our recommended workspace extensions (`.vscode/extensions.json`), especially the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension (`ms-vscode.cmake-tools`).

-For developing the GUI, we recommend using Qt Creator.
+For modifying the GUI appearance, we recommend using Qt Creator.
 This can be installed in two ways:

 1. [Qt Creator package](https://github.com/qt-creator/qt-creator/releases) from their GitHub project (recommended)
 2. [Qt Online Installer](https://www.qt.io/download-open-source) (not recommended as it's quite bloated)